YU000jp/Logseq-column-Layout/README.md

 Published on logseq marketplace.

 # Logseq Column-Layout Plugin
- - Journals, linked references, and journal queries can be placed side by side if the minimum screen width is "1850px" or more.
+ - Cancel if the screen width is less than "1850px".
+Journals, linked references, and journal queries can be placed side by side.
  ![スクリーンショット 2022-10-14 0207414](https://user-images.githubusercontent.com/111847207/195663729-7c979e9e-9309-4f0b-9766-581778c5aaa7.png)

 ## How to